davidbarton/socketio-inspector/README.md

 # SocketIO Inspector

-This is Chrome extensions expanding DevTools by adding SocketIO Inspector tab.
+Chrome extensions expanding DevTools by adding SocketIO Inspector tab.
 You can observe your socket communication in pretty format.

 # How to run?